meet-projects/Y2-Summer-Labs/5.1 Day 5, Morning, Project Introduction/README.md

 ## Your final outcome:
-- You will build your first *dynamic* **web application** combining the all of the CS tools you learned so far!
+- You will build your first *dynamic* **web application** combining all of the CS tools you learned so far!

 ## Project Plan: